-Whether you’re an athlete looking for ways to help with your post-workout recovery or are experiencing newfound back pain thanks to a less-than-ideal work-from-home setup, it might be time to invest in a targeted deep-tissue massager, otherwise known as a massage gun.
+Whether you exercise regularly and are looking for ways to help with your post-workout recovery or are experiencing newfound back pain as a result of a less-than-ideal desk setup, it might be time to invest in a targeted deep-tissue massager, otherwise known as a massage gun.

-A massage gun can be used from the comfort of your home to help your muscles recover after a particularly grueling workout or a long day on your feet.
-“What the massage gun does is combine impact and movement, known as vibration therapy, to help loosen up tight and sore muscles, similar to that of a massage, as well as stimulate blood flow to help increase recovery,” explained physical therapist John Gallucci Jr., CEO of JAG-ONE Physical Therapy.
+“What the massage gun does is combine impact and movement, known as vibration therapy, to help loosen up tight and sore muscles, similar to that of a massage, as well as stimulate blood flow to help increase recovery,” says physical therapist John Gallucci Jr., CEO of Jag-One Physical Therapy.

-To help you pick the right massage gun for your needs, we spoke to experts about how the device works and collected some of their favorite massagers on the market.
+To help you pick the right massage gun for your needs, we spoke to experts about what to consider when shopping for one of these devices and collected some of their favorite massagers on the market.

 What is a massage gun?